cife

 A level

 • A levels have now changed back to a linear examinations, in which all components must be taken at once, at the end of the course.
 Prior to this A levels were a two-part module-based programme in which students took AS examinations counting for 50% of the A-level grade.
-AS still exists as an intermediate qualification in its own right, but no longer counts toward full A level.
+AS still exists as an intermediate qualification in its own right, but no longer counts toward the full A level.

 • There’s no upper or lower limit to the number of A levels a student may take, but typically students do three A levels.
 Subjects can be taken individually rather than as part of an over-arching qualification.